Laverton (Vic.)

 Laverton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Laverton has a culturally diverse population, with 53.5% speaking a language other than English at home and 55.2% born overseas.
-Christianity is the main religion in Laverton, comprising 39.2%.
-Hinduism is overrepresented, making up 13.9%, compared to Greater Melbourne's average of 4.4%.
+Laverton has a high level of cultural diversity, with 53.5% of its population speaking a language other than English at home and 55.2% born overseas.
+Christianity is the predominant religion in Laverton, making up 39.2% of people.
+Hinduism is notably overrepresented, comprising 13.9%, compared to Greater Melbourne's average of 4.4%.

 Frequently Asked Questions - Diversity